checkly/docs.checklyhq.com/site/content/docs/browser-checks/timeouts.md

 ### Your check run has reached the maximum run time of 240000 ms.

-In this case, your script is hitting Checkly's 120s total Browser check timeout.
+In this case, your script is hitting Checkly's 240s total Browser check timeout.
 This can't be configured and is in place to prevent checks from running way longer than acceptable.
-Try to make your check shorter by following [best practices](/learn/headless/valuable-tests).
 No assets will be available for review after the check has gone over the maximum run time.
+If you encounter this, try to make your check shorter by following [best practices](/learn/headless/valuable-tests).
+Additionally, to ensure your assets are saved, please set a test timeout lower than the browser check execution timeout.

 ### Timeout 20000ms exceeded